madztheo/noir-react-native-starter/README.md

 This app comes with a basic Noir circuit checking that the prover knows two private inputs `a` and `b` such that the public input `result` is equal to their product `a * b`.
 You can replace this circuit with your own by following these steps:

-1. Go into the `circuit` folder then `src`
+1. Go into the `circuit` folder
 2. Edit the code of `main.nr` to your liking
 3. Don't forget to change the `Prover.toml` and `Verifier.toml` files to match the new circuit
 4. Make sure you have the version 0.19.4 of `nargo`.
 You can check by running `nargo --version`.
 If you have a different version, you can use `noirup -v 0.19.4`.
 And if you don't have `noirup` follow the instructions [here](https://noir-lang.org/docs/getting_started/installation/).
 5. Run `nargo compile` to compile the circuit
-6. Copy the content of the newly generated `/target/circuit.json` into the `circuit.json` file present in the `ios` folder.

-Note: if you remove the `circuit.json` file from the `ios` folder and replace it by another one, make sure to add it through Xcode (File > Add Files to "NoirReactNative"), otherwise it won't be included in the bundle resources and the app will fail to load the circuit.
+6. It will generate a new `circuit.json` file in `/circuit/target`, which is the one loaded by the app to generate proofs

 ## Note on performance